cat-lin-morgan/employee-tracker/README.md

 This was a project to write backend code using Node.js and MySQL.

+I used three Node Package Modules: [MySQL2](https://www.npmjs.com/package/mysql2), [Inquirer](https://www.npmjs.com/package/inquirer), and [console.table package](https://www.npmjs.com/package/console.table).

 **Extra:** After you run thru the question prompts for adding an employee, role, or department, it gives you a table to see the new entry in the database.

 I also added validation to my inquirer prompts so the user would either have to put at least something, or input a number where required.

 **Regrets:** This week was hectic.
 I would like to try the bonus eventually, when I have more free time.